PAPER: Privacy-Preserving Convolutional Neural Networks using Low-Degree Polynomial Approximations and Structural Optimizations on Leveled FHE: Abstract

 \section{Abstract}

-Recent work has made \textit{non-interactive privacy-preserving inference} more practical by running deep Convolution Neural Network (CNN) with Fully Homomorphic Encryption (FHE).
-However, these methods remain limited by their reliance on \textit{bootstrapping}, a costly FHE operation applied across multiple layers, severely slowing inference.
-They also depend on \textit{high-degree polynomial approximations} of non-linear activations, which increase multiplicative depth and reduce accuracy by 2–5\% compared to plaintext ReLU models.
-In this work, we focus on ResNets, a widely adopted benchmark architecture in privacy-preserving inference, and close the accuracy gap between their FHE-based non-interactive models and plaintext counterparts, while also achieving faster inference than existing methods.
-We use a \textit{quadratic polynomial approximation} of ReLU, which achieves the theoretical minimum multiplicative depth for non-linear activations, along with a penalty-based training strategy.
-We further introduce \textit{structural optimizations} such as node fusing, weight redistribution, and tower reuse.
-These optimizations reduce the required FHE levels in CNNs by nearly a factor of five compared to prior work, allowing us to \textit{run ResNet models under leveled FHE without bootstrapping}.
-To further accelerate inference and recover accuracy typically lost with polynomial approximations, we introduce parameter clustering along with a joint strategy of data encoding layout and ensemble techniques.
-Experiments with ResNet-18, ResNet-20, and ResNet-32 on CIFAR-10 and CIFAR-100 show that our approach achieves up to $4\times$ faster private inference than prior work with comparable accuracy to plaintext ReLU models.
+Recent work using Fully Homomorphic Encryption (FHE) has made \textit{non-interactive privacy-preserving inference} of deep Convolutional Neural Networks (CNN) possible.
+However, the performance of these methods remain limited by their heavy reliance on \textit{bootstrapping}, a costly FHE operation applied across multiple layers, severely slowing inference.
+Moreover, they depend on \textit{high-degree polynomial approximations} of non-linear activations, which increase multiplicative depth and reduce accuracy by 2–5\% compared to plaintext ReLU models.
+In this work, we close the accuracy gap between FHE-based non-interactive CNNs and their plaintext counterparts, while also achieving faster inference than existing methods.
+We propose a \textit{quadratic polynomial approximation} of ReLU, which achieves the theoretical minimum multiplicative depth for non-linear activations, together with a penalty-based training strategy.
+We further introduce \textit{structural optimizations} that reduce the required FHE levels in CNNs by a factor of five compared to prior work, allowing us to \textit{run deep CNN models under leveled FHE without bootstrapping}.
+To further accelerate inference and recover accuracy typically lost with polynomial approximations, we introduce parameter clustering along with a joint strategy of data layout and ensemble techniques.
+Experiments with VGG and ResNet models on CIFAR and Tiny-ImageNet datasets show that our approach achieves up to $4\times$ faster private inference than prior work, with accuracy comparable to plaintext ReLU models.